sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ### Events
 1. Events are defined with schema.
 2. Every event is identified by a source & tag; The tag is unique within a event source with zero or more event specific parameters.
+3. Every event for a source & tag is uniquely identified by a hash of key parameters of that event.
+4. source + tag + hash can be used to identify duplicate events.
-3. Events are static (*don't change*) across releases, but can be deprecated in newer releases.
+5. Events are static (*don't change*) across releases, but can be deprecated in newer releases.
+6. Event reporter includes sender info, which is used only for gauging possible missed messages from this sender.
-4. Every event is described in YANG schema.
+7. Every event is described in YANG schema.
-5. YANG schema files for all events are available in a single location for NB clients to refer in Switch.
+8. YANG schema files for all events are available in a single location for NB clients to refer in Switch.

 ### Events APIs
 The libswsscommon will have the APIs for the following purposes.